 Adderall Withdrawal Timeline

 Most symptoms of withdrawal from Adderall subside in a matter of weeks.
-Individual factors greatly influence the length of recovery, but generally most experience major relief after a month of non-use.
+Individual factors greatly influence the length of recovery, but generally, most experience major relief after a month of non-use.

-Lighter users may see their symptoms subside as early as the first 5 days since giving up Adderall.
+Lighter users may see their symptoms subside as early as the first five days since giving up Adderall.
 In heavier users, however, the timeline increases greatly.
-Severe depression typically subsides after a week or two of stopping Adderall use, however depression can linger in individuals for many weeks or even months.
+Severe depression typically subsides after a week or two of stopping Adderall use, however, depression can linger in individuals for many weeks or even months.
 Unexpected psychological issues are quite common with recovery from Adderall use and are important to keep an eye out for.

-Knowledge of length of use and amount used can also be key factors in helping to predict an Adderall withdrawal timeline, and assist further in helping one prep for the difficulties of withdrawal from Adderall.
+Knowledge of length of use and amount used can also be key factors in helping to predict an Adderall withdrawal timeline and assist further in helping one prep for the difficulties of withdrawal from Adderall.

 Is Adderall Withdrawal Dangerous?

-Unpredictable mood swings and possible suicidal episodes make up the bulk of the danger when regaining one’s indepencence from Adderall addiction.
+Unpredictable mood swings and possible suicidal episodes make up the bulk of the danger when regaining one’s independence from Adderall addiction.
 Manic episodes and major depressive episodes are common during Adderall withdrawal.
-Knowing yourself and staying ahead of these difficult issues can be a key to your success.
+Knowing yourself and staying ahead of these difficult issues can be key to your success.
 The process of recovery is always easier with a good support system, and recovering from Adderall addiction is no different.

 How to Safely Withdraw from Adderall

-For heavy users or abusers of Adderall, it is highly recommended that one work with a doctor to decide the best course of action for an individual’s journey to recovery.
+For heavy users or abusers of Adderall, it is highly recommended that one work with a doctor to help decide the best course of action for an individual’s journey to recovery.
 Quitting Adderall “cold turkey” is oftentimes not recommended for heavier users, as this will result in even more severe withdrawal symptoms.
-With increased severity comes increased risk of danger and more adverse physical and psychological effects.
+With increased severity comes an increased risk of danger and more adverse physical and psychological effects.